On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Algorithmic aspects and special cases

 \subsection{The single-beam case}

-Although the results of Theorems 1, 2 and 3 are general and can be applied to arbitrary systems, for the particular case of single-beam MIMO networks ($d_k=1$, $k \in \Upsilon$) it is possible to develop specific, much more efficient, techniques to count the exact number of alignment solutions.
-This subsection is devoted to this particular case.
-First, we should mention that, from a theoretical point of view, the single-beam case was solved in \cite{Yetis10}, where it was shown that the number of IA solutions for single-beam feasible systems coincides with the mixed volume of the Newton polytopes that support each equation of the system\footnote{This is not true though for multibeam cases because in this case the genericity of the system of equations is lost.}.
+The results of Theorems \ref{th:main1}, \ref{th:main2} and \ref{th:main3} are general and can be applied to systems where each user wishes to transmit an arbitrary number of streams.
+This subsection is devoted to specialize Theorem \ref{th:main2} to the particular case of single-beam MIMO networks (i.e. $d_k=1$, $\forall\,k$).
+First, we should mention that, from a theoretical point of view, the single-beam case was solved in \cite{Yetis10}, where it was shown that the number of IA solutions for single-beam feasible systems matches the mixed volume of the Newton polytopes that support each equation of the system\footnote{This is not true for multibeam cases because, in this case, the genericity of the system of equations is lost.}.
 However, from a practical point of view, the computation of the mixed volume of a set of bilinear equations using the available software tools \cite{Lee07mixedvolume} can be very demanding.
-In consequence, the exact number of IA solutions is only known for some particular cases \cite{Yetis10,Schmidt2010}.
+As a consequence, the exact number of IA solutions is only known for some particular cases \cite{Yetis10,Schmidt2010}.

-The main idea that allows us to count efficiently the number of IA solution for single-beam MIMO networks is that, as first discussed in \cite{OscarIcassp}, for single-beam MIMO networks the mixed volume does not change if we consider rank-one MIMO channels instead of full-rank channels.
-The proof of this fact is straightforward by taking into account that the same monomials are present in both systems of equations and, thus, the Newton polytopes that support each equation are identical in both cases.
-Therefore, for the purpose of counting the number of alignment solutions in single-beam feasible systems, we can simplify our problem by considering rank-one channels without loss of generality.
-Assuming rank-one MIMO channels, $H_{kl}=f_{kl}g_{kl}^{*}$, the set of alignment equations \eqref{eq:1} can be rewritten as

-where now $v_l$ and $u_k$ are column vectors representing the precoders and decoders for the particular case of $d_k=1\ \forall k$.
-We notice that there are $K(K-1)$ equations, each one being the product of two linear factors $L(u_k)$ and $L(v_l)$ in the entries of $u_k$ and $v_l$, respectively, as indicated in \eqref{eq:bilinear_equation_rank1}.
-Finding a solution to this system reduces to choose from every equation exactly one factor and force it to be zero, i.e., either $u_k^Tf_{kl}=0$ or $g_{kl}^{*}v_l=0$.
-Now the questions is how many different solutions exist for such a system.

-As a first approach, one may think that the total number of solutions would be $2^{K(K-1)}$ since we have $2$ different choices for each of the $K(K-1)$ different equations.
-Actually, this number matches the number of solutions given by the classical Bezout's Theorem, which states that the number of solutions of a system of polynomials is upper bounded by the product of the degrees of those polynomials.
-This number, however, is just an upper bound (typically very loose) on the number of solutions because the equations are coupled through $u_k$ and $v_l$.